 30 Mayıs 2009

+With the start of debates over the landmines along the Syrian border, we have learned what a "minefield" Turkey is.
+They are not in the land but also in minds, too.
+Clearing landmines is a difficult task, but I am afraid eliminating mines in the mind will take time enough to bury us all.
 In the meantime, "mines laid by terrorists" are not included in statistics.
 Such mines killed six soldiers the other day in the county of Çukurca.
 First, President Abdullah Gül sent "optimistic" signals for the solution of the Kurdish issue, then "alarm bells" went off and then the mines laid by the outlawed Kurdistan Workers’ Party, or PKK, terrorists killed soldiers.

 It seems that just days before the unilateral ceasefire of the PKK expires on June 1, the atmosphere of the near future has turned gloomy again.